Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/README.md

 # Code

+All the code is written in python and uploaded as [Notebooks](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/tree/main/Notebooks).

-## Main Notebook
+### Main Notebook

 The Notebook "Main" goes through the entire process listed above and guides the user through
 * how everything was constructed and how we obtained the Neural Network.
 This enables him to reproduce everything.
 * how to use the given code to apply the Neural Network as a scheduling rule to any Job Scheduling Problem of choice and analyze the results.

-It makes use of the following [Notebooks](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/tree/main/Notebooks) in which all necessary classes, functions and Network layer were defined:
+It makes use of the following [Notebooks] in which all necessary classes, functions and Network layer were defined:

 - [Global_Variables](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/Global_Variables.ipynb):
   - Helper Notebook to make global variables accessible for all other Notebooks